ilasjc/ilasjc/new-americans.md

 ### Articles on Serving Refugees

 ["How to Support Refugee Students in the ELL Classroom"](http://www.colorincolorado.org/article/how-support-refugee-students-ell-classroom) article from _¡Colorin Colorado!_ offers tips and links aimed at English Language Learners in classrooms.
 Many of these suggestions make sense in libraries as well.

+["Project Welcome: Libraries planning for resettlement and integration of refugees"](https://americanlibrariesmagazine.org/2017/09/22/project-welcome-refugees/) _American Libraries_ article from 2017

 ["PTSD in Refugees"](https://www.ptsd.va.gov/professional/trauma/other/ptsd-refugees.asp) article from the VA explains the traumatic events refugees may have faced and discusses the challenges for effective treatment.